jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 (1) The Commission may appear and be heard, in person or by a barrister or solicitor, in any proceedings brought (in whole or in part) under this Act in a District Court, the High Court, the Court of Appeal, or the Supreme Court.
 (2) That right applies whether or not the Commission was a party to the proceeding at any earlier stage in the proceedings.
 (3) The Commission has the right to adduce evidence and the right to cross-examine witnesses if the Commission appears under this section, unless the proceedings are by way of appeal.
-(4) This section does not affect the Court's power to make any order (including any order as to costs).
+(4) This section does not affect the court's power to make any order (including any order as to costs).

 ### 113 Application of Commerce Act 1986
 The following provisions of the Commerce Act 1986 apply with all necessary modifications: